Tax Issues when moving from Canada to New Zealand

 If you have earnings from self employed (that is, you are operating a business activity in your own name and not through an incorporated company) and continue your business from NZ you may need to apportion your expenses between your Canadian operation and your NZ operation.
-Only report the portion of income and expenses that relate to work performed in each country.
+Only report the portion of income and expenses that relate to work performed while resident of in each country.
 While you won’t need to pay CPP, EI or Workers Comp on your NZ income, you will need to pay ACC (which you get billed for a year later).

 Leaving Canada is considered a sale of the business and capital gains tax will apply in Canada based on the fair market value of your business.
 In some cases there may be no fair market value, but you should talk to a tax professional before departure to see what your exposure may be.
 If you business will continue to be operated from a Physical Establishment in Canada then it is exempt from the deemed sale rule, but other rules may apply.

 Private and government pensions, annuities, CPP, OAS, sickness plan payment (including accident and disability plans) etc. are generally fully taxable in NZ.
 The Canadian payer should deduct 15% withholding tax, but if you can prove that the payment would have been taxed at a lower rate (or not taxable at all) had you been a resident then you should be able to get the withholding reduced.
 Pension income qualifies for the 4 year transitional resident exemption (see below)

 Most Canadian banks will be happy to allow you to keep your bank accounts and credit card open.
 We recommend that you retain a bank account for at least a year after you leave so that you can make any final tax payments etc. You should notify your bank that you are no longer tax resident in Canada.
 Canadian banks may deduct 10% withholding tax on any interest paid.
 Interest is taxable income in NZ.